AnggaR96s/Reforestation/README.md

-## I heard there was a new store called Moderation.
-They have everything there
+## What animal is always at a game of cricket?
+A bat.